sachidanand-hede123/Hostel_Mess_Management_System/README.md

 ---

-## Steps to Run
+Steps to Run

-1. *Import Database*:
+Import Database:

-   - Import db.sql in MySQL to create the database and necessary tables.
+Import db.sql in MySQL to create the database and necessary tables.

-2. *Download npm Dependencies*:
+Download npm Dependencies:

-   - Run the following command in your project folder to install all the required dependencies from the package.json file:
+Run the following command in your project folder to install all the required dependencies from the package.json file: nginx
+Copy
+Edit

-     npm install "   "
+npm install

-3. *Configure MySQL Credentials*:
+Configure MySQL Credentials:

-   - Update your MySQL username and password in the db.js file to ensure proper database connection.
+Update your MySQL username and password in the db.js file to ensure proper database connection.

-4. *Start the Server*:
+Start the Server:

-   - Open the terminal and enter the following command to start the server:
+Open the terminal and enter the following command to start the server: sql
+Copy
+Edit

-     npm start server
+npm start

-   - Ensure that MySQL is running before starting the server.
+Ensure that MySQL is running before starting the server.

-5. *Start Frontend*:
+Start Frontend:

-   - Once the server is running, navigate to the frontend folder, open index.html, and use the "Go Live" feature in your editor to view the frontend.
+Once the server is running, navigate to the frontend folder, open index.html, and use the "Go Live" feature in your editor to view the frontend.
+For more details, visit the GitHub repository.
  Photos-
 ![WhatsApp Image 2025-01-17 at 02 36 17_a7376b4b](https://github.com/user-attachments/assets/f32603b3-a6a5-4b2d-835a-d6fa20dd5327)
 ![WhatsApp Image 2025-01-17 at 02 34 52_23dd9946](https://github.com/user-attachments/assets/c00e36dc-4929-4587-aff6-491a41da2d35)